This website uses cookies

 Assembly of the upgraded S-92A+ has begun in New York, with gearbox and engine improvements increasing payload capacity, endurance and overall mission performance.

-“The S-92A+ helicopter is another example of how we are modernising the fleet and transforming for the future and we are building in surge capacity to meet expected demand,” says Rich Benton, vice president and general manager at Sikorsky.
-“The S-92 remains the aircraft of choice for head of state, offshore energy and search and rescue operators who want the highest available flight-time helicopter to perform long-range missions in any weather condition.”
+“The S-92A+ helicopter is another example of how we are modernising the fleet and transforming for the future, and we are building in surge capacity to meet expected demand,” says Rich Benton, vice president and general manager at Sikorsky.
+“The S-92 remains the aircraft of choice for head-of-state, offshore energy and search-and-rescue operators who want the highest available flight-time helicopter to perform long-range missions in any weather condition.”

 All future production aircraft will be standardised around the S-92A+ configuration.
 The upgrade introduces the Phase IV main gearbox alongside more powerful GE CT7-8A6 engines.
 The Phase IV gearbox is designed for a minimum lifecycle of more than 6,000 flight hours and incorporates auxiliary lubrication that allows a helicopter to complete a flight safely if primary oil pressure is lost.

-Higher shaft horsepower from the upgraded engines maintains performance across hotter temperatures and high-altitude environments.
+Higher shaft horsepower from the upgraded engines maintains performance in hotter temperatures and high-altitude environments.
 Combined with structural strengthening, the additional power increases maximum gross weight to 27,700 pounds, enabling roughly 1,200 pounds of additional payload or fuel and improved external lift capability.

-S-92A+ capability is also available as a retrofit kit for existing S-92A helicopters with optional engine upgrades.
+S-92A+ capability is also available as a retrofit kit for existing S-92A helicopters, with optional engine upgrades.

 Other News